zju3dv/EasyVolcap/readme.md

 }
 ```

-Another solution is to replace the installation command of ***EasyVolcap*** with a compatible one [using compatible editable install](https://microsoft.github.io/pyright/#/import-resolution?id=editable-installs):
+Another solution is to replace the installation command of ***EasyVolcap*** with a compatible one [using a compatible editable install](https://microsoft.github.io/pyright/#/import-resolution?id=editable-installs):

 ```shell
 pip install -e . --no-build-isolation --no-deps --config-settings editable_mode=compat